 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a canned dog food containing a significant amount of meat.

 Kirkland Signature Nature’s Domain is a grain-free canned dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Kirkland Signature Nature’s Domain Dog Food

-The following list (if present) includes all dog food recalls since 2009 directly related to Kirkland Dog Food.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls related to Kirkland Signature through February 2024.

 - Kirkland Dog Food Recall (5/5/2012)